Audio Technician Training Programs and Requirements

 Bachelor's Degree Program in Audio Production

-A bachelor's degree program in audio production generally takes four years.
-Students learn to create, record, manipulate and process sound in a variety of environments, such as the recording studio, live venues and digital media formats.
-Some programs offer internships with entertainment companies or offer in-house state-of the-art recording studios that allow students to gain hands-on experience.
-A high school diploma or equivalent is required for entry into this degree program.
+This degree program generally takes four years to complete.
+Students are taught how to create, record, manipulate and process sound in a variety of environments, such as the recording studio, live venues and digital media formats.
+Some programs offer internships with entertainment companies or offer in-house state-of-the-art recording studios that allow students to gain hands-on experience.

 Typical coursework covers theoretical and practical applications of audio production techniques, tools and acoustics.
-Common classes cover these topics:
+Common classes cover topics such as:

 - Audio theory